Skip to content

 Lusty Glaze, Newquay

-Dog friendly beach from 1st October to 30th May.
-No dogs permitted from 31st May to 30th September.
-A sheltered cove accessed down a very steep flight of steps, the beach bar and restaurant welcome well behaved dogs all year round.
+The beach is dog friendly from 1st October to 30th May.
+No dogs are permitted from 31st May to 30th September.

 Perranporth